aja-video/colorbox-demos/cpp-qt/README.md

 See the top of [RGBTriplet/dialog.cpp](RGBTriplet/dialog.cpp) for implementation details.

 ### Librarian
 This demo shows how to interface to the ColorBox Library.
-The Library consists of 1DLUTs, 3DLUTs, 3x3Matix and Images.
-This demo focuses on Images but similar code can be used for the other Elements.
+The Library consists of 1DLUTs, 3DLUTs, Images, Overlays and AMF Files.

 ![librarian.png](docs/librarian.png)